Ranayke/consulta-cep/README.md

+# consulta-cep

-# consulta-cep is a personal repository to put in action some knowledge about Html, CSS and JavaScript.
+Personal repository to put in action some knowledge about Html, CSS and JavaScript.

 Keep moving forward!